mdditt2000/openshift-4-9/next-gen-routes/README.md

 # Next Generation OpenShift Routes

-This document compares the differences between OpenShift Routes and OpenShift Routes using Next Generation Routes Controller.
-Next Generation Routes Controller extended F5 Controller Ingress Services to use multiple Virtual IP addresses.
+This document compares the differences between **OpenShift Routes** and **OpenShift Routes using Next Generation Routes Controller**.
+Next Generation Routes Controller **extended F5 Controller Ingress Services to use multiple Virtual IP addresses**.
 Before F5 CIS could only manage one Virtual IP address per CIS instance.

 In this example we are using a cafe application with three endpoints; **tea,coffee and mocha** as shown in the diagram below